btjimerson/cloud-cart/README.md

-# Ashtabula E-commerce Demo Application
+# CloudCart E-commerce Demo Application

 This is an example application to demonstrate Microservice constructs, such as: